jcc117/OcarinaProgrammingLanguage/README.md

 For examples, please navigate to the 'examples' folder.

+Note: It appears that I haven't been keeping up with this project.
+Commits have been sparse lately.
+That is not the case.
+I've been doing research into other languages to gather ideas.
+Now is the time to make design changes before I move further with developing a symbol table.
+I wrote the code for the file catalog before this since it doesn't really depend on the grammar itself.

 # What are the goals of Ocarina?
 1. A well-rounded, general-purpose programming language
 2. English readable and very easy to understand